Tissue sampling, processing and staining

 Welcome to the home of 'Tissue sampling'

 These pages include chapters on sampling, fixation and processing of tissue through to staining, microscopy and whole slide imaging.
+At the end of this section, you can also find comprehensive chapter on whole mount, large format histology.
 Atlases of normal tissues and special stains can be found at the end of the chapter on 'Staining'.
 The books 'Tissue processing: From patient to pathologist' and 'Pathological bodies' are both available on Amazon.

 In addition to 'Pathological bodies', you can click on the 'PathoFocus' tab above to access my other website on the pathology of disease processes.
 The 'Publications' tab will take you to my books, journal and web-based publications and blogs and international presentations.
 I do hope you enjoy your visit and please feel free to post a comment.Following your visit, why not pop across to the 'Atlas of medical foreign bodies'.
 Compiled by Dr Yale Rosen, a New York pathologist, you can access it at https://t.co/tJ8RajYSlL